 72. Finding 20.
 Results are uneven in terms of the approved projects, total amounts committed and disbursed by the different RFPs.
 The RFPs have yielded a total of 18 projects to date, while a few others are progressing towards approval.
-These represent 10 per cent of the total number of projects approved to date by the GCF and 10 per cent of GCF funding committed (as of March 2021).
+These represent 10 per cent of the total number of GCF approved projects to date and 10 per cent of GCF funding committed (as of March 2021).
 The REDD+ RBP RFP represents 6 per cent of total GCF commitments and 58 per cent of funds committed through RFPs.